The intrinsic formality of $E_n$-operads: The reduction to graph homology

-In parallel, we consider the category, underlying our augmented $\Lambda$-operads, whose objects $\MOp$ are contravariant diagrams over the category $\Lambda$ with a trivial term $\MOp(0) = 0$ in arity $r=0$ (as in the case of $\Sigma$-collections).
-We say that an object of this category $\MOp$ is cofreely cogenerated by a $\Sigma$-collection $\SOp\MOp$ when we have the end formula:
+In parallel, we consider the category, underlying our category of augmented $\Lambda$-operads, whose objects $\MOp$ are contravariant diagrams over the category $\Lambda$ with a trivial term $\MOp(0) = 0$ in arity $r=0$ (as in the case of symmetric collections).
+We say that an object of this category $\MOp$ is cofreely cogenerated by a symmetric collection $\SOp\MOp$ when we have the end formula: